Latrodectus revivensis: Courtship behaviors

 Males undergo courtship rituals with the females.
 These rituals can be drawn out and complex and typically start at maturation in males.
 Webs of female L. revivensis typically contain pheromones which can attract males to the area.
 At maturation males leave their nests and attempt to locate female nest with the help of pheromones from the females’ silk.
 Once located males begin attempting courtship rituals by climbing into the web and manipulating the silk fibers.
 These manipulations can range from tugging, pulling and even cutting the fibers.
 This is believed to be an attempt to cause vibrations and gain recognition from the female.
 One key aspect of courtship is cutting the females web and wrapping the females’ silk in the males’ silk.
-Several hypothesis have been proposed for this including reducing the pheromones present to dissuade other male competitors and reducing the effective area of vibratory generation to ensure the female does not get alarmed by the presence of the male or other extraneous factors.
+Several hypotheses have been proposed for this including reducing the pheromones present to dissuade other male competitors and reducing the effective area of vibratory generation to ensure the female does not get alarmed by the presence of the male or other extraneous factors.
 The male while performing these behaviors slowly makes his way to the female to begin copulation, at several points the female may become agitated at which point the male will have to leave or repeat his courtship.
 Female over aggression and attacks on males prior to copulation is rare and suggests that females recognize and differentiate male courtship from prey capture or attack by predators.